top of page

 Acknowledgments / Press

-The Prime Minister of India mentions NDLM Pashu-aadhaar while inaugurating the IDF World Dairy Summit 2022.
+The Prime Minister of India mentions NDLM Pashu-aadhaar while inaugurating the IDF World Dairy Summit 2022 and dedicates it to Indian farmers in March 2024.

 The Hindu R.K.
 Singh, secretary, DAHD, Govt. of India announces that NDLM to be rolled out by April 2023.